Srebrenica massacre: 2005: Release of Scorpions massacre video

 On 1 June 2005, video evidence was introduced at the Slobodan Milošević trial to testify to the involvement of police from Serbia in the massacre.
-The video, the only undestroyed copy of 20 and previously available for rental in the Serbian town of Šid, was obtained and submitted to the ICTY by Nataša Kandić, director of the Belgrade-based Humanitarian Law Center.
+The video, the only undestroyed copy of 20 which had previously been available for rental in the Serbian town of Šid, was submitted to the ICTY by Nataša Kandić, director of the Belgrade-based Humanitarian Law Center.

 The video shows an Orthodox priest blessing members of a Serbian unit known as the Scorpions.
 Later these soldiers are shown physically abusing civilians.
-They were later identified as four minors as young as 16 and two men in their early twenties.
-The footage shows the execution of four of the civilians and them lying dead in a field.
-The cameraman expresses disappointment the battery is almost out.
-The soldiers then ordered the two remaining captives to take the dead bodies into a nearby barn, where they were also killed upon completing this.
+The civilians were later identified as four minors as young as 16 and two men in their early twenties.
+The footage shows the execution of four of them and them lying dead in a field.
+The soldiers later order the two remaining captives to take the dead bodies into a nearby barn, after completing this, they are also killed.

 The video caused outrage in Serbia.
 Following its showing, the Serbian government arrested some former soldiers identified on it.
 The event was covered by the Danas newspaper, and radio and television station B92.
 Nura Alispahić, mother of 16-year-old Azmir Alispahić, saw her son's execution on television.
 She said she was already aware of his death and had been told his body was burned following the execution; his remains were among those buried in Potočari in 2003.
 The executions took place on 16–17 July, in Trnovo, about 30 minutes from the Scorpions' base near Sarajevo.

-On 10 April 2007, a special war crimes court in Belgrade convicted four former members of the Scorpions of war crimes, treating the killings as an isolated war crime unrelated to the Srebrenica genocide and ignoring allegations the Scorpions were acting under the authority of the Serbian Interior Ministry (MUP).
+On 10 April 2007, a special war crimes court in Belgrade convicted four former members of the Scorpions of war crimes, but concluded that the killings were isolated war crimes and that there was insufficient evidence to tie them to the Srebrenica genocide or to endorse allegations that the Scorpions were acting under the authority of the Serbian Interior Ministry (MUP).